ionic-team/stencil-site/src/docs/framework-integration/angular.md

 export * from './lib/stencil-generated/components.ts';
 ```

+### Create NgModule(s) in your Angular Component Library
+In order to work with best Angular, it's reccomended that you create Modules either in one single format or in many.

+**Solution one: Create one component module per component**

+In order to better support Ivy, you'll need to add a module for each component in your Angular library.
+Creating a module per-component aligns with Single Component Angular Module pattern (SCAM) and can also help you to mitigate challenges around Tree Shaking.

+> Note: Take a look at how Material Design creates their Angular Modules!
+[Button](https://github.com/angular/components/blob/master/src/material/button/button-module.ts), [Input](https://github.com/angular/components/blob/master/src/material/input/input-module.ts)

+**Solution two: Create one module for your entire component library**
+Following Ionic Framework's lead, you can add one singular module which exports and provides each component generated from Angular's wrapper function.
+The challenge with this approach is that your component library consumers will lose the abiltiy to effectively tree-shake.

+> Note: Take a look at how Ionic Framework creates their Angular Module: [IonicModule](https://github.com/ionic-team/ionic-framework/blob/main/angular/src/ionic-module.ts)

 ### Link your packages (optional)

 If you’re using a monorepo tool like Lerna or Nx, you can skip this step.
 Before you can successfully build a local version of your Angular component library, you will need to link the Stencil package to the Angular package.